A Guide to B-BBEE in South Africa

 The Skills Development Scorecard constitutes 25 points towards the BEE Scorecard.

-Enterprise and supplier development – this is the highest contributor among all elements.
+This is the highest contributor among all elements.
 The sub-minimum requirement is 40% for each of the following three categories; preferential procurement, supplier development and enterprise development.
 It counts for 40 points of which 23 are awarded to majority black ownership.

-Socio-economic development – measures contributions made by businesses to needy local communities.
+Measures contributions made by businesses to needy local communities.
 It has been reduced to 5 points.
 It currently counts for 25 points.

 Who Must Comply With B-bbee?

-Complying with B-BBEE is a requirement if you will be doing work with the government, state-owned enterprises and large corporates, advises Louis Pulzone, CEO of LFP Group.
+Complying with BBBEE is a requirement if you will be doing work with the government, state-owned enterprises and large corporates, advises Louis Pulzone, CEO of LFP Group.

 Private companies must apply the codes if they want to do business with any government enterprise or organ of state – that is, to tender for business, apply for licences and concessions, enter into public-private partnerships, or buy state-owned assets.

-Companies are also encouraged to apply the codes in their interactions with one another, since preferential procurement will affect most private companies throughout the supply chain.
+Companies are also encouraged to apply the codes in their interactions with one another since preferential procurement will affect most private companies throughout the supply chain.

-B-BBEE levels
+B-BBEE Levels

 The size of a business determines the necessary levels of BEE compliance.
 The Codes provide for three levels of compliance based on the size of a business:

-• Medium to large enterprises (M&Ls) with an annual turnover of more than R35,000,000.
+• Medium to large enterprises (M&Ls) with an annual turnover of more than R 50 million.

-Enterprises can get a B-BBEE certificate from an accredited BEE Verification Agency which issues an annual BBBEE certificate confirming the firm’s BBBEE status.
+Enterprises can get a BBBEE certificate from an accredited BEE Verification Agency which issues an annual BBBEE certificate confirming the firm’s BBBEE status.
 Such certificates may be used by the firm for the purposes of its business, including when submitting tenders to customers.

-A certificate is only valid for 12 months from date of issue and cannot be renewed.
+A certificate is only valid for 12 months from the date of issue and cannot be renewed.
 Once expired a new application must be filed.

 Exempted Micro Enterprises (EME)